Korbin-Sargent/Dine-In/README.md

 ## Troubleshooting

 <!-- ----------------------- -->
-The first step of this project was to visually agree upon a layout to acheive the rrequirements for the website.
+The first step of this project was to visually agree upon a layout to achieve the requirements for the website.
-We first created the layout by using the Draw.io which helped us visually see what we can do with our knowlege on API's and make the JS work along with the html.
-This gave us a better understanding on what was possible and time mange us the best way possible.
+We started creating the layout by using the Draw.io which helped us visually see what we can do with our knowledge on API's and make the JS work along with the html.
+This gave us a better understanding of what was possible and how to best manage our time.

 Second